carson-jardine/carson-jardine/README.md

 ###### Pronouns: She/Her

  #### Currently:
- :computer: Working as a Software Engineer in Test for Aetna, a CVS Company
+ :computer: Working as a Software Engineer for Aetna, a CVS Company

  💡 Learning Node.js/Javascript